This post contains affiliate links. As an amazon associate, I earn affiliate commission, from qualifying purchases.

-When you are considering getting quality steel for your knife, I would recommend you get the RMP Knife Blade steel.
+When you are considering getting the best quality steel for your knife making, I would recommend you get the RMP Knife Blade steel.
 This steel has proven to be strong, easy to use, and durable.
 Made from quality material, the steel is able to bend at will, making knife making easy and efficient.

 From the Rose metal products manufacturers, made in the USA, this steel has a high carbon material that allows you to sharpen it easily and resists chipping.
 It is also a great edge holder.
 The steel is completely light, weighing 7.4 ounces, and made from 1095 carbon steel for added durability.

 - 1095 carbon steel

 - 7.4 ounce in weight

 - 12 x 1.5 x0.19 inches in length